cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 - When implementing transaction signing, the encoding rules above must be understood and implemented.
 - The need for rule number 3. adds some complexity to implementations.
+- Some data structures may require custom code for serialization.
+Thus the code is not very portable - it will require additional work for each client implementing serialization for not compatible data structures.

 ### Neutral

+### Usage in SDK

+For the reasons mentioned above (negative section) we prefer to keep workarounds for shared data structure.
+Example: aforementioned `TxRaw` is using a raw bytes as a workaround.
+This frees them from a risk of wrongly implementing this standard on top of their favorite protobuf library.

 ## References